My Main Page with Links to My Other Book Reviews

 Everyday Morality by Mike W. Martin

-On the subject of love he writes the trite but often ignored: Giving love matters more than being in love.
-There are many varieties of sex, he argues, more than the loving or degrading dichotomy.
-Sex is important to love.
+On love, he writes the trite but often ignored: Giving love matters more than being in love.
+Many varieties of sex exist, he argues, more than the loving or degrading dichotomy.
+Sex matters.
 It affirms the connection between flesh and consciousness.
-It transforms our identities.
+It transforms identities.
 Martin writes that love is a universal moral responsibility.
 Love is not merely for the lucky.

 Mild jealousy, Martin argues, is beneficial.
-It demonstrates that we care, that something is highly valued.
+It shows we care, that somethone is highly valued.
 Never feeling jealous is an indication of not caring.

-Types of inadequate commitment briefly animated by Martin include lip service, sorry efforts, giving in to obstacles, not giving a damn and evasion of knowledge about duties.
-Martin divides cruelty into cruelties of indifference and cruelties of terrible desires and attitudes such as sadism.
+Types of inadequate commitment animated by Martin include lip service, sorry efforts, giving in to obstacles, not giving a damn, and evasion of knowledge about duties.
+Martin divides cruelty into cruelties of indifference and cruelties of terrible desires such as sadism.

-Weakness of will, he writes, often arises from ambivalences and continual weakness of will leads to self- alienation; one becomes foreman of a shell.
-We should do right things especially when they are not respected by others.
+Weakness of will, he writes, often arises from ambivalences.
+Continual weakness of will leads to self- alienation; one becomes foreman of a shell.
+We should do right things especially when not respected by others.
 We should not mistake tokenism and hand wringing for doing our best.
-People who care are more than tolerant.
-They promote others’ goods.
-They actively look for moral information and determine what their duties are.
+Caring individuals are more than tolerant.
+They promote others’ goods, actively looking for moral information and determining their duties.

 Self-deception plays a big role in this work.
-Some common mistakes associated with self-deception include:
+Some mistakes associated with self-deception include:

 · Judging one’s self good because of a few minor good deeds.